fbpic/fbpic/docs/source/api_reference/particles.rst

     Instead, use the method :any:`Simulation.add_new_species`.
 This will append a new instance of :any:`Particles` to the list ``Simulation.ptcl``.
-    This new instance will also be directly returned by the function, so that so that you can use its methods below.
+    This new instance will also be directly returned by the function, so that you can use its methods below.

 .. py:class:: fbpic.particles.Particles